‘Yohoo! Taïga! I was just thinking about you!’

 To protect you, my grandchild.
 From a werewolf’s bite that surely would kill you… ‘Didn’t I just say it?’
 She surveys her granddaughter carefully put the bundle in the little chest and turning the key.
 ‘You never know when you’ll need things.’

 Somewhere deep down, Granny feels a rush of guilty relief that Derek isn’t around anymore, complicating things….
 Did her granddaughter know his secret?
 Probably not.
-He had tried to tell her once when they were kids, but Taïga didn’t understand he was talking about himself.* And she doubts he told her while at APYR, for fear she would have ran for the hills.
-Just as Taïga has to keep the secret about being a witch.
+He had tried to tell her once when they were kids, but Taïga didn’t understand he was talking about himself.* And she doubts he had told her while at APYR, for fear she would have ran for the hills.
+Just as Taïga must keep the secret about being a witch.
 Hybrids are an abomination and mustn’t exist.
 A witch and a werewolf?
 Never heard of… But on the other hand, she’s never heard of a witch and a vampire neither… So is Taïga a hybrid?
 Until now there’s been nothing to make her suspect it.

 ‘I’m sorry, could you repeat?’